gitlabhq/gitlabhq/doc/user/admin_area/monitoring/health_check.md

 ## Using the endpoints

-With default whitelist settings, the probes can be accessed from localhost using the following format:
+With default whitelist settings, the probes can be accessed from localhost using the following URLs:

 - `http://localhost/-/health`
 - `http://localhost/-/readiness`